-According to the CRR, BlueStep Bank AB (publ) ("BBAB" or the "Bank") is an institution conducting business in Sweden and in Norway through its branch BlueStep Bank AB (publ), Filial Oslo.
+According to the CRR, BBAB is an institution conducting business in Sweden and in Norway through its branch Bluestep Bank AB (publ), Filial Oslo.
+During 2020, the Bank is planning to start conducting business in Finland through the branch, Bluestep Bank AB (publ), Filial i Finland.

-BBAB is included in a financial group (the "Financial Group") for prudential reporting purposes.
-BlueStep Holding AB is the ultimate parent company in the Financial Group and the information disclosed in this report is therefore on the basis of BlueStep Holding AB's consolidated situation.
-The following companies are included in Financial Group: BBAB, BlueStep Finans Funding No 1 AB, BlueStep Servicing AB, BlueStep Mortgage Securities No 2 DAC (listed), BlueStep Mortgage Securities
+BBAB is included in a financial group ("Financial Group") for prudential reporting purposes.
+Bluestep Holding AB is the ultimate parent company in the Financial Group and the information disclosed in this report is therefore on the basis of Bluestep Holding AB's consolidated situation.
+The following companies are included in the Financial Group: BBAB, Bluestep Finans Funding No 1 AB, Bluestep Servicing AB, Bluestep Mortgage Securities No 2 DAC, Bluestep Mortgage Securities No 3 DAC (listed), and Bluestep Mortgage Securities No 4 DAC (listed).
+All entities are subject to full consolidation.